Ceppi with Ralf Schwarz and his father and their TC108g cabriolet in 1975Hans Dietrich with Madame Graber at Knebworth and below with the Arnet TD21

 Last but not least the sills have been restored and it now gleams in its original colour Princess (shell ) Grey.

-When l first acquired Ceppi l was told that it was originally Left hand drive but on looking at the Graber Brocure for the 1958 Geneva Salon Motor Show on which Ceppi is centre spread it looks to be left hand drive.
-Hermann took this picture in front of his house but used the negative backwards, to realise this one needs to look at the small Graber script behind the side air vent.
+When l first acquired Ceppi l was told that it was originally left hand drive.
+Looking at the Graber Brochure for the 1958 Geneva Salon Motor Show on which Ceppi is centre spread it looks to be left hand drive.
+Hermann took this picture in front of his house but used the negative in reverse.
+To realise this one needs to look at the small Graber script behind the side air vent.